ZR-Scripting-Squad/AimAssist/tutorial.md

 If you are using Firefox, go to the Firefox Add-ons site and [install Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/).

-This program shoud work with other userscript managers, but we only guarantee compatibility with these two.
+This program should work with other userscript managers, but we only guarantee compatibility with these two.

 ### Step 2: Install the program